Every Cool Feature We Found in the iOS 16 Public Beta, Including a New Battery Percentage Icon

 Why it matters

-iOS 16 rolls out this fall to iPhone 8 models and newer.
-It's filled with major updates, including the ability to customize your lock screen, and frequently requested tools such as the ability to edit and "unsend" iMessage texts.
-It also adds significant privacy utilities.
+iOS 16 will roll out soon to iPhone 8 models and newer.
+It will include major updates like customized lock screens and the ability to edit and "unsend" iMessage texts.

 What's next

-Apple released its latest public beta for iOS 16, and this version adds in a new battery percentage icon.
-If you have an iPhone with Face ID, this makes it easier to tell how much battery power remains: The remaining percentage is shown inside the battery symbol on the top right of the display.
-Until now, the battery indicator has been absent on Face ID iPhones and you had to open Control Center to view how much juice your phone has left.
+Ever since Apple's announcement of iOS 16 -- the software that powers its iPhone -- at its WWDC keynote in June, the company has been releasing beta versions for developers and users to test.
+Apple's sixth and latest public beta for iOS16 brings back a much-missed feature for some iPhone users -- a percentage number within the battery symbol that shows your iPhone's exact battery charge.

-You can still download the operating system and try out all its new features on a compatible iPhone ahead of its public release in the fall.
-While the software is still in development and much can change between now and its public release, there's plenty of upgrades focused on communication, personalization and privacy, including changes to your iPhone's lock screen, Messages app and Wallet.
-There are several lesser-known features lurking in iOS 16 that are worth checking out, too.
+Along with the heavily rumored iPhone 14, iOS 16 will likely be rolled out to users with compatible iPhones shortly after the Apple "Far Out" event on Wednesday.

-First previewed at the company's annual WWDC keynote, iOS 16 should get a wide release alongside the heavily rumored iPhone 14.
-The new software will work on iPhone 8 models and newer.
+We don't know everything that the final software will include, but the iOS beta indicates several upgrades focused on communication, personalization and privacy.
+Big changes are coming to the iPhone lock screen, Messages app and Wallet, but lesser-known features lurking in iOS 16 are worth checking out, too.

 Edit and 'unsend' messages